nayeemashraf/WebDev/vscodepro.md

     💡  Tab - Indent multiple lines at once.
 Select the lines of code and hit Tab key.
 It will indent all of them by one tab.
 Use Shift+Tab to unindent.

     💡 Ctrl+Shift+Alt+Arrow keys - Column box selection.
     OR place the cursor at the start of the column, hold Shift+Alt and then click on the item where we want to end the selection for that column.
-For example, we want to select the 'abc' in all these lines, we can use any of the shortcut to achieve that.
-Note: Before applying the shortcut, placing the cursor at the start of the 'abc' will select them for overwriting, whereas placing it at the end will insert the multi-cursor.
+For example, we want to select the 'abc' in all these lines, we can use any of these shortcuts to achieve that.

-    ⚡ Use Ctrl+D or Ctrl+Alt+DownArrow instead of this.
+    ⚡ Use Ctrl+D OR Ctrl+Alt+DownArrow instead of them.

+    Note: Ctrl+D will always overwrite, In case of others, placing the cursor at the start of the 'abc' and ending it at the end of 'abc' will select them for overwriting, whereas placing it at the end of 'abc' and ending it at the end of 'abc' will insert the multi-cursor.

     💡                          lorem ipsum abc dolor sit
     💡                          lorem ipsum abc dolor sit